anadi/rasaProof/doc/rasaxInstall/import.md

 1. Log in with pwd: ilovenlp
 1. Hover over left edge of the screen and click add model.
 1. Point to the zip file in the rasa model folder and inport it.

+## WIP
+Add how rest of the rasa open files were brought into rasa x.